twse/random-stuff/README.md

 Only @gurumukhi may manage the list.
 You won't receive any emails when your name is added - this will only see the message in the logs.
 1. Go over to the credits directory, click the names.csv file then click the pencil at the top-right corner to edit names.csv.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
-3. Enter whatever commit message you want but do not use the default commit message: Update **filename**.
+3. Enter whatever commit message you want but not the default commit message: Update **filename**.
 4. Commit directly to the master branch but do not create a pull request.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear straight away with the last updated date being changed.

 ## Adding one name to Mozilla credits list using command line
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
 1. Clone the **mozilla/community-data** repository via `git clone`.
-2. Edit the names.csv file to add your name at the end or use `echo name >> names.csv`.
+2. Edit the names.csv file to add your name at the end or use `echo name,sortkey >> names.csv`.
 3. Commit the new file using `git commit -a -m 'name <email>: "citation"'` replaced with your name, email and citation.
 4. Push your changes with `git push` if your GitHub account has commit and write access for the **mozilla/community-data** repository.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear straight away with the last updated date being changed.